paguos/kafka-labs/README.md

 make start
 ```

-Configure the kube-config in your terminal:
+To configure the kube-config in your terminal:

 ```sh
 export KUBECONFIG=$(k3d get-kubeconfig --name=kafka-labs)